Citi axes 50 investment bankers in Europe, Mideast, Africa

 “Most of the cuts are in Europe and there is an intense pressure to cut costs there.
 Senior bankers being asked to leave shows that.”

-Citi declined to comment on the size, timing or regions of the cuts, which followed swiftly after a 4,500-strong job cutting program in 2012.
+Citi declined to comment on the size, timing or regions of the cuts, which followed swiftly after a 4,500-strong job cutting programme in 2012.

 “Last year’s cuts were not harsh on the investment bank but this one is going straight to the division,” said the source.